homectl(1) — Linux manual page

 Set CPU and IO scheduling weights of the processes of the

-that changed user credentials.
-Takes a numeric value in the
+changed user credentials.
+Takes a numeric value in the range

-settings of the per-user systemd slice unit user-$UID.slice.
+of the per-user systemd slice unit user-$UID.slice.
+See

 Added in version 245.